 Singapore: Jurong Bird Park

-In a past trip to Singapore, which was more years ago that I care to remember, I had visited Jurong Bird Park and was left with a last memory of how many amazing birds were there and many were free flying.
+In a past trip to Singapore, which was more years ago than I care to remember, I had visited Jurong Bird Park and was left with a lasting memory of how many amazing birds were there and many were free-flying.
 So, coming back (yes it was 25 years ago!)
 I wanted to revisit and see if it was a good as the first time.

 The next few hours we spent wandering around the bird park.
 I loved many of the large open aviaries where the birds could move freely.
 Also, there we some wonderful outdoor enclosures for the waterfowl, especially the pelicans.
 We also had some fun in the enclosure with the parakeets who greedily guzzled on the nectar we bought on the way in, despite being told they were not feeling very hungry.